Museumsufer

 Museumsufer (Museum Embankment) is the name of a landscape of museums in Frankfurt, Hesse, Germany, lined up on both banks of the river Main or in close vicinity.
-The centre is the historic art museum Städel.
+The centre is the art museum Städel.
 The other museums were added, partly by transforming historic villas, partly by building new museums, in the 1980s by cultural politician Hilmar Hoffmann.
 The exhibition hall Portikus was opened on an island at the Alte Brücke in 2006.

 As of 2022, 39 museums belong to the Museumsufer.